enzyme/axiom/README.md

 Factories are what you'd expect, they simply make or update instances from the supplied data.

-#### Handlers
+#### Arbiters

-Handlers are classes that handle the outcome of a particular operation, either Create, Update or Destroy.
-If your controller implements the create handler interface and dispatches a create new model command, it can then be notified by the command of the outcome.
-You'd pass a reference to the handler class to your command or other service doing the reporting.
+Arbiters are classes that spawn and handle the outcome of a particular operation, generally either Create's, Update's or Destroy's.
+If your controller implements the create arbiter interface and dispatches a create new model command for example, it can then be notified by the command of the outcome (success or failure).
+You'd pass a reference to the arbiter class to your command or other service doing the reporting.

 #### Models